Twenty five years of service

 Published Gated Lands a report on the ownership of Coast Range private lands.

-Research and published Coastal Salmon Recovery: An Assessment of Watershed Councils.
+We research and published Coastal Salmon Recovery: An Assessment of Watershed Councils.

 The CRA supported the establishment of the Oregon Plan and the development of many watershed councils in the Coast Range region.